realmagicgreen/magicgreenastro/src/content/posts/coffee-benefits-and-problems/index.md

 Here are some ways coffee consumption, including its acidity, can be related to blood health in TCM terms:

+### LIVER AND BLOOD

-LIVER AND BLOOD: The liver is closely linked to the health of the blood.
+The liver is closely linked to the health of the blood.
 The liver is responsible for storing blood and ensuring the smooth flow of QI and blood.

 Excessive consumption of coffee's warming and stimulating properties may affect the liver's function, potentially leading to liver QI stagnation or heat in the liver.